 Muskingum offers certain automatic Awards of Circumstance to students who meet the defined conditions for the award.
 Financial need is not a consideration, but the awards are included as part of the financial aid package for students demonstrating need.

-Automatically awarded to children and grandchildren of Muskingum University alumni.
-Students who qualify should complete the Alumni Grant information sheet.
+Students who qualify should complete the Legacy Grant information form.

 General Motors EEOC Scholarship $1,000 per year

 Awarded to minority students and female dependents of GM employees.
 A 2.8 cumulative GPA is required for renewal of the scholarship.